Madison GardnerPosted January 20, 2026

 • Make continuous learning a priority: Medical billing is not static.
 Prevent errors by investing in regular staff training, conducting internal claim audits, and staying current with annual code updates and specific payer rules.

-What Are OB/GYN CPT Codes and Why Are They So Important?
+What Are OB/GYN CPT Codes and Why Do They Matter?

 If you work in an OB/GYN practice, you know that CPT codes are the language of medical billing.
 These five-digit codes, formally known as Current Procedural Terminology, are used to describe every service and procedure you provide to your patients.
 Maintained and updated annually by the American Medical Association (AMA), these codes are the foundation of your revenue cycle.
 Think of them as the universal translator between your clinical work and the insurance companies that pay for it.